-The Export Pin Reports dialog box opens.
-Click Browse to navigate to a disk location where you want the pin report to be saved to.
+The Export Pin Reports Dialog Box opens.
+Click the Browse Button to navigate to a disk location where you want the pin report to be saved to.

 Check the checkbox to make your selections:

 - Pin Report sorted by Port Name

 - Pin Report sorted by Package Pin Name

 - I/O Bank Report

 - I/O Register Combining Report